ICYMI: Crip-on-Crip Covid-19 Coverage!

 Who Is This So-Called “Ingrid Tischer“?

-Ingrid Tischer was born in a pirate’s dinghy off the coast of Sardonica during the Regency period and is now an aspiring recluse whose bon mots enchant the tens of people who read her work.
-She also claims to be a woman who has a form of muscular dystrophy (MD), a congenital, degenerative neuromuscular disease that caused the late Jerry Lewis to tell 5 year-olds they could die at any moment.
+A descendant of Ingratika, an obscure philanthro-peon from Sardonica, Ingrid Tischer also claims to be a woman who has a form of muscular dystrophy (MD), a congenital, degenerative neuromuscular disease that caused the late Jerry Lewis to tell 5 year-olds they could die at any moment, as part of his fundraising strategy.

 But if you think it’s tragic to be a child with a disability, try being a woman over 50 with a disability that only children are supposed to have.